On the Benefits of Inducing Local Lipschitzness for Robust Generative Adversarial Imitation Learning

-\subsection{Insights on Lipschitzness of the discriminator and the generator}
+\section{Insights on Lipschitzness of the discriminator and the generator}

-As we discussed in Section \ref{sec:introduction} in the main text, Lipschitzness properties of the discriminator are vital to the robustness of the trained generator.
-In this section, we provide mathematical insight on how inducing Lipschitzness in the discriminator indirectly induces Lipschitzness in the generator, and in turn the imitation policy.
+As we discussed in Section \ref{sec:introduction} in the main text, the Lipschitzness properties of the discriminator are vital to the robustness of the trained generator.
+In this section, we provide mathematical insight into how inducing Lipschitzness in the discriminator indirectly induces Lipschitzness in the generator, and in turn the imitation policy.